kubernetes/community/community-membership.md

 ### Requirements

 - Enabled [two-factor authentication] on their GitHub account
-- Updated their GitHub username, company affiliation and email in [CNCF gitdm].
+- Ensure GitHub username, company affiliation and email in [CNCF gitdm] are up to date.
 If you are not affiliated with a company please mark yourself as "Independent".
+    - gitdm is primarily used by [devstats] to track contributions from the many companies involved in the ecosystem.
+Kubernetes also uses it to ensure org membership sponsors are from different member companies.
+- Ensure affiliation is up to date in [openprofile.dev].
+  - openprofile.dev will replace gitdm in the future to track affiliation.
 - Have made **multiple contributions** to the project or community, enough to demonstrate an **ongoing and long-term commitment** to the project.
   Contributions may include, but is not limited to: